Types of Mortgages

 Another type of mortgage is a line of credit.
 These loans are a bit like a credit card.
 Having read the general bagging that I have given credit cards in the earlier sub-topic, you may think I’m opposed to the idea of a line of credit.
 Not at all.
 Claudia and I have one.
 Just as a credit card can be a valuable tool for your finances, a line of credit can be the best loan type when used wisely.

 A line of credit has a limit you can go up to at any time without extra fees or credit checks.
-Interest is charged to your account every month but there are no fixed dollar repayments because these loans are designed so that all your income goes into the mortgage (you don’t have a separate savings account).
+Interest is charged to your account every month but there are no fixed dollar repayments because these loans are designed so that all your income goes into the mortgage (you don’t have a separate savings account like you would with an offset loan).
 The line of credit has a higher interest rate than a loan with an offset facility and is very flexible but definitely not for people who are not disciplined with their savings.
-The lenders have been pushing this type of product over recent years because of the higher interest rates associated with them.
+Lenders push this type of product because of the higher interest rates associated with them.
 It also does the banks no harm to offer a product where it is possible for the borrower to indefinitely remain in debt.
 If you can’t use a credit card without paying interest on it, there is no way you should even consider getting a line of credit.

 The last type of loan we’ll look at is an interest only loan.
 These used to be only available to property investors, but their popularity among owner-occupiers has increased in recent years.
 With an interest only loan your payments are just that – interest, with no repayment of any principal.
 The attraction is that they have lower payments than any of the other loan types.
 A loan of $500,000 at interest rates of 4.5% would have payments of $1,875 each and every month.
 They do have lower payments but you don’t get ahead.
 Ever.
 At the end of the loan term, which for interest only loans is usually a maximum of five years, you still owe the bank half a million dollars.
 As they were originally designed for investors seeking tax deductions from interest payments, they should only be used by investors.
 (Did you notice I used the word “payments” rather than “repayments” in that paragraph?)